ncats/gsrs3-main-deployment/README.md

   ./mvnw clean -U spring-boot:run -Dspring-boot.run.jvmArguments="-Dix.ginas.load.file=src/main/resources/rep18.gsrs"
   ```

 Another reason to use fork=true is if you wish to set jvmArguments for a **specific** service.
 This is more likely to be an issue if you're using embedded tomcat in **production** with a large data set rather than locally.
-Subustances uses quite a bit of memory, whereas the other services don't need so much; so you'd use the defaults for other services, but apply specific values for substances.
+Substances uses quite a bit of memory, whereas the other services don't need so much; so you'd use the defaults for other services, but apply specific values for substances.
 The effect of enabling fork is that the specific service will run in it's own JVM instance.
 The POM configuration, with arguments, would like something like this:

 ```
     <plugin>